vandede/MDLT/README.md

 None, all libraries come installed with Python.
 The program was tested for functionality in Spyder (Python 3.7) in Mac and Windows and PyCharm (Python 3.7) in Windows.

 ## Limitations

-Various factors limit the real-life usability of the code:
+Some factors limit the real-life usability of the code:
-* The blockchain can not be saved and accessed at a later point, thus it is not distributed
+* The blockchain can not be saved and accessed at a later point, thus it is not distributed.
+However, the main building blocks remain the same and the distribution would be an additional add-on to this code.
 * The hash is created each time the code is run.
-It can load previous, however only into the new hash
+It can load previous data, however only into the new hash.
+* We could increase "tamper-proofness" by storing the patient data itself on an individual blockchain but here the limits of blockchain technology could be reached quite quickly (for an extended article on blockchain limitations see [this link](https://malcoded.com/posts/storing-data-blockchain/ "Blog Post on Blockchain Limitations").

+All of the above limitations could be avoided with more resources but in the scope of this project we think the program is sufficient to showcase a use of blockchain for medical patient records.